Email Cell -305.393.1245

 Paynes Prairie Preserve State Park

-Paynes Prairie is loaded with wildlife; wild horses, buffalo, deer, wild hogs, wood storks, sandhill cranes, egrets, and gators – no surprise so close to Gainesville.
-The park’s natural beauty and quiet atmosphere made it easy to lose track of time and we saw very few people.
+Paynes Prairie is loaded with wildlife: wild horses, buffalo, deer, wild hogs, wood storks, sandhill cranes, egrets, and gators – no surprise so close to Gainesville!
+The park’s natural beauty and quiet atmosphere made it easy to lose track of time, and we saw very few people.

 If you’re looking for a destination that combines outdoor adventure with a chance to connect with nature, Paynes Prairie should be on your list, it’s worth the trip.

-Paynes Prarie Preserve State Park – Website
+Paynes Prairie Preserve State Park – Website

 Everglades National Park Entrance Fees